 Close by is the Governors Palace with amazing architecture – the brickwork is very photo-worthy!

 Also worth a flyby with the camera is the main post office in Liberty Square.
 The post office was built between 1912 and 1943 during the Italian reign.
 The very opulent building was designed by Italian architect Florestani di Fausto and features interesting carvings on the building’s façade.

 Continuing our way around the coastal path we walk past Eli Beach and as far up as Rhodes Aquarium at the very tip of the island.
 You feel as though you can almost touch Turkey from here!
 The sand beaches along this part of the coast are quite busy but it looks like a nice beach to swim in.

-The entrance to the mosque and Turkish cemetery is very discreet and there doesn’t appear to be any obvious signage but just look for the blue doors on the facade facing the sea.
-When we visited, the mosque wasn’t open for visitors and seemed to be undergoing refirbishment but the workmen told us we were free to walk around the cemetery.
+The entrance to the mosque and Turkish cemetery is very discreet and there doesn’t appear to be any obvious signage but just look for the blue doors on the façade facing the sea.
+When we visited, the mosque wasn’t open for visitors and seemed to be undergoing refurbishment but the workmen told us we were free to walk around the cemetery.
 And what an attractive cemetery it is.
 The headstones were so interesting and nothing like I have seen before.
-This is also a lovely place to visit if you want a little bit of tranquility and shade as it is so peaceful as there were no other visitors there.
+This is also a lovely place to visit if you want a little bit of tranquillity and shade as it is so peaceful as there were no other visitors there.